 Some medications can contribute to unsteadiness.
 Ask your doctor whether your medicines have this effect, and if there are effective replacement medicines without the side effect.
 Of course, in many cases, all these contributing factors are all present, so let’s examine what you can do to make your home safer.
 These suggestions are simple, helpful, and will actually help you enjoy your living environment more.

-Clear a path.
 Keep your rooms clear of clutter.
 Pick up shoes, magazines, power and extension cords, and other messes from the floor to avoid tripping over them.
 Loose rugs should be removed or secured with two-sided tape.
 Don’t ever leave objects on the stairs.
 If you’re required to walk around furniture when crossing through a room, organize your furniture so there’s a straight path through the room.

-Put your life in reach.
 If you’re using a stepstool for anything, ask yourself if what you’re doing can be brought to ground level.
 For example, can you move things from high shelves down within reach?
 If needed, install grab bars inside the tub and next to the toilet.
 While you’re at it, put in a non-slip rubber mat in the tub or shower.
 And install handrails on both sides of stairways for a secure grip coming and going.

-Light it up.
 Make sure your house is well lit; dark areas hide obstacles and make visual navigation harder.
 Consider night lights to guide your way to and from the bathroom at night.
 Lights near the bed should be within reach; on both sides if necessary.
 Paint contrasting color or install edge guides on the steps to increase visibility.

 Finally, regular exercise will increase your strength and improve your balance.
 And regular vision testing can correct vision problems, and prevent a fall.